-Estimated Payments Made in 2019 - If any estimated payments were made to RITA in 2019, whether by phone, by mail, in person, or at the RITA MyAccount online, enter the total here.
+Estimated Payments Made in 20xx - If any estimated payments were made to RITA in the current year, whether by phone, by mail, in person, or at the RITA MyAccount online, enter the total here.
 Do not include tax withheld from W-2s or W-2Gs.

-Estimated Tax for 2020 - If the individual anticipates owing $200 or more in municipal income tax in 2020, you must include an estimate of the 2020 tax liability on this line.
-RITA suggests using the amount of tax due this year, if any, as an estimate for 2020 or using Worksheet 1 in the Form 37 instructions to calculate an estimate.
+Estimated Tax for 20xx - If the taxpayer anticipates owing $200 or more in municipal income tax next year, you must include an estimate of next year's tax liability on this line.
+RITA suggests using the amount of tax due this year, if any, as an estimate for next year, or you can use Worksheet 1 in the Form 37 instructions to calculate an estimate.

 TaxSlayer Pro will calculate the Total Due based on the above entries.
 If the result is negative, then, of course, nothing is due.